AmethystCrystal/React-Weather-App-SBA-320H/README.md

-Explanations of the technologies used.
-● Explanations of the approach taken.
-● A link to your live site.
-● Usage instructions, if relevant.
-● Unsolved problems

-I used React, Vite, JavaScript, HTML, CSS, and an API.
+I used React, Vite, JavaScript, HTML, CSS, and an API to retrieve data for my Weather App.
 I created a website that retrieves current weather data for the user.
+Here is a link to my live site: https://astonishing-douhua-5f73d0.netlify.app/